gongbell/CUDAsmith/README.md

 # CUDAsmith
 A CUDA compiler fuzzer

 Using the generator.

 The current generator of CUDA kernel is built and tested for Ubuntu 16.04.2.

+The genkernel.sh is a script to generate 100 CUDA kernel in ALL mode.

 The generator has many features for generating interesting CUDA programs.
 The generator is used as follows:
 ./CUDASmith [--seed <seed>] [flags]